Updated on: 2026-02-27

 Threat intelligence should be in standards for easy integration among various security tools.
 In STIX, languages describing threat data are consistent, while TAXII allows for the secure transfer of this information.
 Such standards support seamless sharing of intelligence across SIEMs, IDS, firewalls, and other tools inside your security ecosystem.

-The most effective feed would be able to incorporate intelligence from various sources, such as proprietary research, open-source data, and user telemetry, into one feed in order to provide a complete view of the threat landscape.
+The most effective threat feed should be able to incorporate intelligence from various sources, such as proprietary research, open-source data, and user telemetry, into one feed in order to provide a complete view of the threat landscape.
 Multiple data points give teams a broad view that ranges from known to emerging threats.

 Benefits of Threat Intelligence Feeds